 What is the Media Project?

-Wednesday Media Project is an after school program for high school students where students explore topics such as social justice and health disparities.
+Wednesday Media Project is an after school program for high school students where students explore topics such as social justice and health disparities at the Kansas City Kansas Community College.
 The team creates a safe and open environment in which students can freely express their views on the subjects.
 Students then come to a consensus and work through the year creating a short film on the topic they’ve selected.

 Why is Media Project a valuable experience for students?